 A small number of women experience menopause symptoms for up to a decade before menopause actually occurs, and 1 in 10 women experience menopausal symptoms for 12 years following their last period.

-The median age for menopause is 51, though it may occur on average up to 2 years earlier for African American and Latina women.
+The median age for menopause is 51, though it may occur on average up to two years earlier for African-American and Latina women.
 More studies are needed to understand the onset of menopause for non-Caucasian women.

 There are many factors that help determine when you’ll begin menopause, including genetics and ovary health.
 Perimenopause occurs before menopause.
 Perimenopause is a time when your hormones begin to change in preparation for menopause.

 About 1 percent of women begin menopause before the age of 40, which is called premature menopause or primary ovarian insufficiency.
 About 5 percent of women undergo menopause between the ages of 40 and 45.
 This is referred to as early menopause.

 Perimenopause vs. menopause vs. postmenopause